Wong Wing v. United States: District Appeal

-On July 22nd, 1892, after hearing arguments from counsel, the district court ordered that the writ of habeas corpus be discharged and that the persons arrested be remanded to the custody of Nicholson, the keeper of the District house of correction, to serve their original sentences.
+On July 22, 1892, after hearing arguments from counsel, the district court ordered that the writ of habeas corpus be discharged and that the persons arrested be remanded to the custody of Nicholson, the keeper of the District house of correction, to serve their original sentences.
 Based on this decision, an appeal was filed with the Supreme Court.
 The United States Supreme Court granted certiorari.

 Opinion of the Court

 In a majority opinion by Justice Shiras, the Court explained that Congress has the power to exclude, deport, and detain classes of noncitizens as a matter of public policy.
-Because deportation isn't a criminal punishment, Congress may deport noncitizens without a jury trial.
+Because deportation is not a criminal punishment, Congress may deport noncitizens without a jury trial.
 However, imprisonment at hard labor is a criminal punishment, and imposing criminal punishment without a jury trial to establish a defendant's guilt violates the Fifth and Sixth Amendments.
-The Court emphasized that constitutional protections aren't limited to United States citizens.
+The Court emphasized that constitutional protections are not limited to United States citizens.
 Any person within the United States is entitled to the protections guaranteed by the Fifth and Sixth Amendments.

 As a resident in the United States, Wong Wing is entitled to the Fifth Amendment right to due process and the Sixth Amendment right to a jury trial.
 Wing was being held without being afforded those protections.
 Accordingly, Wing's petition for a writ of habeas corpus was granted.
 The judgment of the circuit court was reversed.

 The Court first emphasized the validity of Chae Chan Ping v.
 United States (130 U.S. 581).
 Mr. Justice Field held that the Act to exclude Chinese laborers from the United States was a constitutional exercise of legislative power.
 The Court affirmed that Section 6 of the May 5, 1892 Act was constitutional and valid by reaffirming Fong Yue Ting v.
 United States (149 U.S. 698).
 The Court then cited Lem Moon Sing v.
 United States (158 U.S. 538), in which the Court rejected the petitioner's writ of habeas corpus.
 Mr. Justice Harlan, expressing the opinion of the Court, said that Congress exercised its power to exclude aliens solely through the executive, without judicial intervention, as determined by our previous decisions.